nirsky/react-native-scaling-example/README.md

-What I found to work best for me was creating the layout with Flex when possible, and scaling all the other stuff like buttons and texts using the scaling utils.
+What I found to work best for me was creating the layout with Flex when possible, and scaling all the other stuff like buttons, texts and SVGs using the scaling utils.

 What I didn't cover is scaling images and handling orientation change.
 We'll keep that for a different post.
 <br/>I hope you found this post useful.
 Scaling is super important, even if your app is not for tablets.
 Friends don't let friends skip scaling!